Get a FREE Car Check

 How to check if a car is imported or exported?

 Checking a car’s import/export status is quick and easy—all you need is the vehicle’s registered number plate.
-Simply enter the registration number into the search bar, and you’ll get the details instantly.
+Simply enter the registration number into a vehicle history check, and you’ll get the details instantly.

 However, not all imported cars are the same.
 Different types come with varying risks, which can impact a vehicle’s value and reliability.
 Understanding these differences is key to assessing the car’s true worth before making a purchase.